JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 </center>

+### Interlude: What's ReSTIR Doing?

+I have heard ReSTIR described as a signal _amplifier_.
+If you feed it decent samples, it's likely to produce a good sample.
+If you feed it good samples, it's likely to produce a great sample.

+The better your initial sampling, the better ReSTIR does.
+The quality of your final result heavily depends on the quality of the initial samples you feed into it.

+For this reason, it's important that you improve the initial sampling process.
+This could take the form of generating more initial samples, or improving your sampling strategy.

+For ReSTIR DI, taking more initial samples is viable, as samples are just random lights, and are fairly cheap to generate.

+For ReSTIR GI, even 1 initial sample is already expensive, as each sample involves tracing a ray.
+Instead, we'll have to be smart about _how_ we trace that 1 ray.

+In the next two sections of the frame breakdown, we will discuss how I improved initial sampling for ReSTIR DI and GI.

 ### Light Tile Presampling

-TODO: Image of light tile buffers

-Now that we've discussed the per-pixel DI and GI code, it's time to discuss how we accelerate the initial sampling steps for each.
+While generating initial samples for ReSTIR DI is fairly cheap, when we start taking 32 or more samples per pixel, the memory bandwidth costs quickly add up.
+In order to make 32 samples per pixel viable, we'll need a way to improve our cache coherency.

-In this pass, we will generate some light tile buffers, following section 5 of [Rearchitecting Spatiotemporal Resampling for Production](https://cwyman.org/papers/hpg21_rearchitectingReSTIR.pdf).
+In this section, we will generate some light tile buffers, following section 5 of [Rearchitecting Spatiotemporal Resampling for Production](https://cwyman.org/papers/hpg21_rearchitectingReSTIR.pdf).

-This presampling step greatly speeds up passes that want to sample the scene's light sources, namely ReSTIR DI.

-#### DI Sampling Bottleneck

-TODO: Move content from below here

 #### Light Sampling APIs

-Before I can explain this step, we first need to talk about Solari's shader API for working with light sources.
+Before I can explain light tiles, we first need to talk about Solari's shader API for working with light sources.

 Bevy stores light sources as a big list of objects on the GPU.
 All emissive meshes and directional lights get collected by the CPU, and put in this list.